Today is Day 5 of Our Biggest Exposé Yet

 - 18 Male, albino Dunkin–Hartley guinea pigs were sourced from the University's animal breeding facility and housed in cages of three.

-- They were randomly assigned to one of three treatments: medication with simvastatin, medication with atorvastatin, control treatment with just water.
+- They were randomly assigned to one of three treatments: medication with simvastatin, medication with atorvastatin, and control treatment with just water.

 - The guinea pigs were medicated via slow gavage (force-feeding), weighed daily and after 6 weeks of treatment were tested in the Morris water maze test.